-There are plenty of options out there to ensure the unit fits in with your décor.
-For smaller areas, you might only need to install one heater, but for larger spaces, you may prefer to buy a bunch of them to keep your dinner guests cosy.
-They’re claimed to be easy to use and don’t require much maintenance, with running costs typically low, but you might also consider installing a timer controller to help save on energy.
+There is a variety of electric heaters on the market, so make sure to do a deep search to find what best fits your home.
+For smaller areas, you might only need to install one heater, but for larger spaces, you may prefer to buy several units to keep your dinner guests cosy.
+Electric outdoor heaters are also said to be easy to use and don’t require much maintenance, with running costs typically low ─ but you may also want to consider installing a timer controller to help save on energy.

-It offers 2200W of heating power with a carbon filament electric infra-red element, designed for spot heating of tables, lounges, entertaining areas and workstations, both indoors and outdoors.
+Featuring a hexagonal-shaped grille on a sleek stand, this electric heater offers 2,200W of heating power with a carbon filament electric infrared element.
+This is said to provide spot heating for tables, lounges, entertaining areas and workstations, both indoors and outdoors.
 Expect a reach of 9m² in an enclosed outdoor area, 5m² in an exposed outdoor space and a larger reach of 14m² for indoor settings.
-It weighs 20kg and has in-built wheels for easy portability and storage.

 - RRP: $699*

-If you’re after that cosy feeling of a fire place, or you’re keen to break out the marshmallows, perhaps a wood-fired heater is one to consider.
+If you’re after that cosy feeling of a fireplace, or you’re keen to break out the marshmallows, perhaps a wood fire heater is one to consider.
 There are a number of options on offer, including:

 - Firepit: Designed for an open fire that you can build up with as much wood as the pit allows, with plenty of shapes and sizes available, depending on the manufacturer.
-With its design, it offers 360° heat that people can gather around, making it a great centrepiece.
-However, the fire is more vulnerable to the elements, and may leave your clothes smelling a bit smoky.
+With its design, it offers 360° heat that people can gather around, making it a great centerpiece.
+However, the fire is more vulnerable to the elements and may leave your clothes smelling a bit smoky.